 CONCLUSIONS: This case shows that acute interstitial nephritis happens several days after being stung.
 Since the number of deaths in southern Shaanxi province is much higher than other places, our report draws the attention of fellow clinicians to the acute interstitial nephritis following multiple Asian giant hornet stings.

-Keywords: Adult, Acute Disease, Animals, Biopsy, Humans, Insect Bites and Stings - complications, Nephritis, Interstitial - therapy, Renal Dialysis, Wasps
+Keywords: Biopsy, Insect Bites and Stings - complications, Nephritis, Interstitial - therapy, Renal Dialysis, Wasps

 22 September 2022 : Case reportRare Case of Persistently Depressed T Lymphocyte Subsets After SARS-CoV-2 Infection

 Am J Case Rep In Press; DOI: 10.12659/AJCR.937760

 22 September 2022 : Case reportCentral Retinal Vein Occlusion After Discontinuation of Rivaroxaban Therapy in a Young Patient with COVID-1...